 AI can monitor operations for safety and regulatory adherence, an often time-consuming task for utility employees.
 AI tools can:- analyze real-time data to detect anomalies,

-- predict maintenance needs, and
+- predict maintenance needs

-- automate regulatory reporting for accuracy and efficiency.
+- automate regulatory reporting for accuracy and efficiency

 Use Case 5: Cybersecurity Monitoring and Threat Detection

-“By combining interoperable and manufacturer-agnostic AI technologies, and efficiently leveraging OT-native human expertise, small and medium-sized energy companies can gain access to monitoring, detection, and cyberattack-prevention capabilities, a level of protection only previously attempted in-house at companies with large budgets.”Common Barriers to AI Implementation in the E&U Industry
+By using AI-powered monitoring and threat detection tools, utility companies of all sizes can dramatically scale their ability to adhere to cybersecurity guidelines.
+According to the World Economic Forum, “By combining interoperable and manufacturer-agnostic AI technologies, and efficiently leveraging OT-native human expertise, small and medium-sized energy companies can gain access to monitoring, detection, and cyberattack-prevention capabilities, a level of protection only previously attempted in-house at companies with large budgets.”Common Barriers to AI Implementation in the E&U Industry

 Despite these compelling use cases and data showing a shift towards innovation, barriers hinder widespread AI adoption in the E&U industry.
 Centric Consulting’s AI Practice Lead Joseph Ours remarks, “There isn’t a single universal barrier to adoption — it will depend on where your organization is on its journey.”
-We typically observe aBarrier One: The Cost to Replace Outdated and Legacy Technology
+Below are some of the most common barriers we observe.Barrier One: The Cost to Replace Outdated and Legacy Technology

 Legacy infrastructure, outdated systems, and siloed data obstruct AI solution implementation.
-Integrating AI into existing infrastructure requires substantial upgrades to technology and data management processes.With utilities facing budget restrictions, this is one of the highest blockers to AI implementation.
+Integrating AI into existing infrastructure requires substantial upgrades to technology and data management processes.
+With utilities facing budget restrictions, this is one of the highest blockers to AI implementation.
 When building an AI use case, it is important to highlight the potential ROI of the initiative.
-By using existing software solutions to support their AI needs, organizations can reduce the upfront costs associated with building out their own AI models and solutions.
+By using existing software solutions to support their AI needs, organizations can reduce the upfront costs associated with building out their own AI models and solutions.Barrier Two: Data Quality, Availability and Privacy

 Data quality and availability pose another significant hurdle.
-While utilities generate vast amounts of data from smart meters, sensors and other sources, ensuring data accuracy, consistency and accessibility across platforms remains a challenge.In addition, poor-quality data can undermine the effectiveness of AI algorithms, leading to incorrect insights and decisions and potentially introducing bias.
-Moreover, utilities must consider the importance of preserving data privacy and be aware of evolving compliance standards such as the California Consumer Privacy Act (CCPA).
+While utilities generate vast amounts of data from smart meters, sensors and other sources, ensuring data accuracy, consistency and accessibility across platforms remains a challenge.
+In addition, poor-quality data can undermine the effectiveness of AI algorithms, leading to incorrect insights and decisions and potentially introducing bias.
+Moreover, utilities must consider the importance of preserving data privacy and be aware of evolving compliance standards such as the California Consumer Privacy Act (CCPA).Barrier Three: Regulatory, Security, and Safety Concerns

 Regulatory constraints and concerns about data privacy and security inhibit the adoption of AI in utilities.
 Compliance with stringent and often unclear regulations adds complexity to implementing AI solutions, requiring utilities to navigate a complex legal and regulatory requirements landscape.
 Data privacy and cybersecurity concerns also raise apprehensions about sharing sensitive information and adopting AI-driven technologies.
 Regulators and federal and state governments have been slow to define the exact parameters of AI usage within the sector.
 In addition to data use and cybersecurity considerations, E&U organizations still need to address important questions, including whether AI technologies are capital investments or operating expenses.
 That said, clearer recommendations and regulations are on the horizon.
 In an executive order issued in 2023 regarding the “Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence,” the Biden White House directed the DOE, alongside other executive agencies, to assess AI threats to critical infrastructure, including utilities.
 The result, a report entitled, “AI for Energy: Opportunities for Modern Grid and Clean Energy Economy,” outlines an extensive case for the use of AI solutions within the sector, while exploring the challenges.Barrier Four: Recognizing AI Capacity Already in Place

 Many utility companies have been using solutions rooted in AI for years without officially designating it as a solution.
 As a result, many teams within an organization may be implementing AI solutions without centralized governance, limited data sharing, and little cross-resource sharing.
-As a result, solutions can become siloed, expensive, and not as effective as if there were a centralized AI strategy and governance mechanism.
+This can cause solutions to become siloed, expensive, and not as effective as if there were a centralized AI strategy and governance mechanism.How Utility Companies Are Overcoming AI Adoption Barriers

-- Foster a culture of innovation and digital transformation.Utility companies need to:
+Several strategies can facilitate the adoption of AI within utilities.- Foster a culture of innovation and digital transformation.
+Utility companies need to:

 - invest in employee training to build AI capabilities

-- cultivate a workforce that embraces change rather than fears it create cross-functional teams, not only within IT, dedicated to AI implementation
+- create cross-functional teams, not only within IT, dedicated to AI implementation

 - investing in data cleansing, normalization and validation processes